bronko-media/bronko.media.server/Readme.md

 ## General

-Bronko Media is the maori word for collection.
+bronko.media is the maori word for collection.

 This is an app to handle your image collection.
 It is a ruby sinatra web app bundled with bootstrap, jquery and fancybox.